jadebustos/digital-cv/speaker.md

 ## 2024

 - 🇬🇧 **Antivirus and Malware for RHEL** [1st Enterprise Linux User Group at Zurich, December the 4th](https://events.redhat.com/profile/form/index.cfm?PKformID=0x1286909cf30&sc_cid=7015Y0000048jK1QAI).
-- 🇬🇧 **ACME certificates management with IDM** [1st Enterprise Linux User Group at Zurich, December the 4th](https://events.redhat.com/profile/form/index.cfm?PKformID=0x1286909cf30&sc_cid=7015Y0000048jK1QAI).
+- 🇬🇧 **ACME certificates management with IdM** [1st Enterprise Linux User Group at Zurich, December the 4th](https://events.redhat.com/profile/form/index.cfm?PKformID=0x1286909cf30&sc_cid=7015Y0000048jK1QAI).
 - 🇪🇸 **Bootable containers laboratory** [laboratory on the in-person event Red Hat Summit Connect at Madrid, October the 10th](https://redhat-iberia.github.io/microlab-image_mode/image-mode/index.html).
 With some Red Hat colleages we created a custom laboratory where the event attendees could try the technology while we explained them how this technology could help their organization.
 - 🇪🇸 **Compliance with OpenSCAP laboratory** [laboratory on the in-person event Red Hat Summit Connect at Madrid, October the 10th](https://redhat-iberia.github.io/microlab-openscap/openscap/index.html).
 With some Red Hat colleages we created a custom laboratory where the event attendees could try the technology while we explained them how this technology could help their organization.
 - 🇪🇸 **Container management using Podman** [laboratory on the in-person event Red Hat Summit Connect at Madrid, October the 10th](https://redhat-iberia.github.io/microlab-podman/microlab-podman/index.html).
 With some Red Hat colleages we created a custom laboratory where the event attendees could try the technology while we explained them how this technology could help their organization.